Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Aínsa

-We arrive at Ainsa, where the medieval times come to life.
-Its castle dominates a town full of history, with an imposing main square and streets winding through centuries-old stones.
-Here, nature blends with heritage: on one side, the Ordesa National Park; on the other, the Pyrenean tradition alive in every corner.
+Aínsa, where the Middle Ages come to life.
+Its castle overlooks a town steeped in history, with an imposing main square and streets that wind through centuries-old stone buildings.
+Here, nature blends with heritage: on one side, the Ordesa National Park; on the other, the living traditions of the Pyrenees in every corner.

 6